ThreeSixtyGiving/getdata/index.md

         "website":"Should be a valid URL to a website of that publisher", "logo":"Should be a valid URL to a logo for that publisher.
-                You may not necessarily have permission to use this logo for your own purposes."
+                You may not necessarily have permission to use this logo for your own purposes.",
+        "prefix":"The unique 360Giving prefix used by this publisher to identify the grants they publish."
      },
      "distribution":[ {
         "downloadURL":"A valid URL to directly access the data",